 We are committed to best practice Corporate Governance.
-The Board of Directors is responsible for the governance of ILA and is supported in this regard by an experienced senior management team.
+The Board of Directors are responsible for the governance of ILA and are supported by an experienced senior management team.
 In our business, relationships with our customers and stakeholders are based on trust.
 This is achieved by sticking to our values of Customer First, Integrity, Respect and Reward and Professional People and by ensuring we operate with the highest ethical standards, which are set out in Irish Life's enterprise-wide Code of Conduct which is approved by the Board.
 The Board oversees compliance with the Code through our Compliance function, who monitor that the code is being adhered to.

-We are committed to abiding by the principles of acting honestly, fairly and professionally in the best interests of our customers and stakeholders.
-An important element of these principles is that we have appropriate arrangements in place designed to prevent potential conflicts of interest from adversely affecting the interests of our customers.
+We are committed to upholding the principles of acting honestly, fairly and professionally in the best interests of our customers and stakeholders.
+An important element of these principles is that we have appropriate arrangements in place to stop potential conflicts of interest negatively impacting our customers' interests.